CyberLemonade/playground-r5mb0okq/statement.md

 ```

 # Solving Bulls and Cows
-Think of a number, and give correct feedback while the computer solves.
+Think of a number, and give correct feedback while the computer tries to solve it.
 ```java runnable
 import java.util.*;
 class Main {